phcollignon/Go-Template/README.md

 Hello,

-We would like to assign some tasks for gocodegen project :
+We would like to assign some tasks for Go-Template project :

     - write documentation